QUIC-FL: Quick Unbiased Compression for Federated Learning: Extended Related Work

-This paper focused on the Distributed Mean Estimation (DME) problem where \senders send lossily compressed gradients to a centralized \receiver for averaging.
-While this problem is worthy of study on its own merits, we are particularly interested in applications to federated learning, where there are many variations and practical considerations, which have led to many alternative compression methods to be considered.
-For example, when the encoding and decoding time is less important, different approaches suggest to use entropy encodings such as Huffman or arithmetic encoding to improve the accuracy (e.g.,~\cite{pmlr-v70-suresh17a,EDEN,NIPS2017_6c340f25}).
+\paragraph{Entropy encoding.} When the encoding and decoding time is less important, some previous approaches have suggested using an entropy encoding such as Huffman or arithmetic encoding to improve the accuracy (e.g.,~\citet{NIPS2017_6c340f25,pmlr-v70-suresh17a,EDEN,dorfman2023}).
 Intuitively, such encodings allow us to losslessly compress the lossily compressed vector to reduce its representation size, thereby allowing less aggressive quantization.
 However, we are unaware of available GPU-friendly entropy encoding implementation and thus such methods incur a significant time overhead.

-Critically, for the basic DME problem, the assumption is that this is a one-shot process where the goal is to optimize the accuracy without relying on client-side memory.
+\paragraph{Client-side memory.} Critically, for the basic DME problem, the assumption is that this is a one-shot process where the goal is to optimize the accuracy without relying on client-side memory.
 This model naturally fits cross-device federated learning, where different clients are sampled in each round.
 We focused on unbiased compression, which is standard in prior works~\cite{pmlr-v70-suresh17a,konevcny2018randomized,vargaftik2021drive,davies2021new,mitchell2022optimizing}.
 However, if the compression error is low enough, and under some assumptions, SGD can be proven to \mbox{converge even with biased compression~\cite{abs-2002-12410}.}

-In other settings, such as distributed learning or cross-silo federated learning, we may assume that \senders are persistent and have a memory that keeps states between rounds.
+\paragraph{Error feedback.} In other settings, such as distributed learning or cross-silo federated learning, we may assume that \senders are persistent and have a memory that keeps state between rounds.
 A prominent option to leverage such a state is to use Error Feedback (EF).
-In EF, \senders can track the compression error and add it to the gradient computed in the consecutive round.
-This scheme is often shown to recover the model's convergence rate and resulting accuracy~\cite{seide20141,alistarh2018convergence,richtarik2021ef21} and enables biased \mbox{compressors such as Top-$k$~\cite{NEURIPS2018_b440509a}.}
+In EF, \senders can track the compression error and add it to the vector computed in the consecutive round.
+This scheme is often shown to recover the model's convergence rate and resulting accuracy~\cite{seide20141,alistarh2018convergence,richtarik2021ef21,karimireddy2019error} and enables biased {compressors such as Top-$k$~\cite{NEURIPS2018_b440509a} and SignSGD~\cite{bernstein2018signsgd}.} We compare with the state of the art technique, EF21~\cite{richtarik2021ef21}, in addition to showing how it can be used in conjunction with \alg to facilitate further improvement in Appendix~\ref{app:eval}.